linode/docs/docs/platform/how-to-build-your-infrastructure-using-Terraform-and-Linode.md

     }
     ~~~

-As you can see using modules is easy, just call them by name with the command `module` and indicate the absolute path where they are saved.
+Using modules is easy, just call them by name with the command `module` and indicate the absolute path where they are saved.
 Then, you can assign values to each field defined by a variable.
-The final result would be the same as if you copy-paste all reusable code in the main configuration file.
-Let's deploy this infrastructure.
+The final result would be the same as if you pasted in all of the reusable code in the main configuration file.
+Let's deploy this infrastructure:

         cd ~/go_projects/bin/testing/
         terraform init && terraform plan